 About the Mansfield Library Map Collection

 The Mansfield Library has a collection of approximately 250,000 maps.
 The library's collection generally focuses on Montana and the history of the West.
-However, the library has a broad collection of maps from the rest of the world.
-Here are some example types of maps that you can find in our collection:
+However, the library also has a broad collection of maps from the rest of the world.
+Here are some examples of the types of maps that you can find in our collection:

 - Topographic maps of all fifty states